OCA/stock-logistics-warehouse/stock_orderpoint_manual_procurement/README.rst

 The recommended quantity to procure is adjusted to the procurement unit of measure indicated in the reordering rule.

+If you want users to be able to change the recommended quantity to procure, you should assign them to the security group 'Change quantity in manual procurements from reordering rules', under 'Settings / Users / Users'.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/153/8.0